MinterTeam/minter-js-sdk/README.md

 //   dueBlock: 999999,
 // }

-// This method also available on the SDK instance const check = minter.decodeCheck('...');
+// This method is also SDK-instance-available const check = minter.decodeCheck('...');
 ```

 ## Minter Link
-[Minter Link Protocol](https://github.com/MinterTeam/minter-link-protocol) describes how to represent transaction data into a simple link, which can be easily consumed by user as a link or as QR.
-Then link is being processed by [bip.to](https://bip.to) web app or any associated mobile app.
-App retrieves data from the link, generate valid transaction using logged user's private key and send it.
+[Minter Link Protocol](https://github.com/MinterTeam/minter-link-protocol) describes how to represent transaction data into a simple link, which can be easily consumed by user as a URL or QR code.
+The link is processed by [bip.to](https://bip.to) web app or any associated mobile app.
+The app retrieves data from the link, generates a valid transaction using logged user's private key, and sends it.

-So everything a user needs to do to send a transaction is to click on the link or scan QR code.
+So everything a user needs to send a transaction is click/tap on the link or scan a QR code.

 ### `prepareLink()`
-Create link from transaction params
+Create link from transaction params.

 Options:
 - `txParams` - object with [params](https://github.com/MinterTeam/minter-link-protocol#params) of transaction